Eating Disorder Treatment

 Recovery from your eating disorder is possible.

-Get a higher level of care and structure in our LiveWell eating disorder treatment program offered in Albany and Poughkeepsie, NY
+Get a higher level of care and structure in our LiveWell eating disorder treatment program offered in Albany, NY

 We believe you should battle your eating disorder, but you shouldn’t battle it alone!
 Here at HPA/LiveWell, we’ve created the LiveWell program, which is an intensive outpatient eating disorder treatment program dedicated to treating patients with eating disorders as well as their families.